Iabo77/DevOps-Course-Starter/README.md

 ## Logging

 Python logging is configured to both console and Loggly.
+To utilise external Loggly logging for own deployment generate and update the LOGGLY_TOKEN env variable with token from your own account.

 LOG_LEVEL is set as an environmental Variable and can be edited to the below values to allow more granular log capture.
 (Default is INFO)
 * DEBUG